 Ethics & Regulations

-The Information Commissioner's Office is an independent organisation set up to uphold and enforce the Data Protection Act.
+The Information Commissioner's Office is an independent organisation set up to uphold and enforce the General Data Protection Regulations (GDPR).
 You can be fined for not registering so ICB recommends that you register and ensure that you understand exactly what your duties are under the act.

 Whilst you help your clients stay on the right side of HMRC, you must not forget your own business has the same obligations.
 It is important that you register as self employed unless you are setting up a Limited Company.